-micha cárdenas is a performer, writer, student, educator, mixed-race trans femme latina who works with movement as a technology of change. micha is a Provost Fellow and PhD student in Media Arts + Practice (iMAP) at University of Southern California and a member of the art collective Electronic Disturbance Theater 2.0. micha’s individual and collaborative work has been seen in museums, galleries, biennials and keynotes around the world.
+micha cárdenas is an artist, theorist, student, educator, mixed-race latina femme who works with movement as a technology of change. micha is a Provost Fellow and PhD student in Media Arts + Practice (iMAP) at University of Southern California and a member of the art collective Electronic Disturbance Theater 2.0. micha’s individual and collaborative work has been seen in museums, galleries, biennials and keynotes around the world.
 Her co-authored book The Transreal: Political Aesthetics of Crossing Realitieswas published by Atropos Press in 2012.

 In 2013 micha was a fellow at the Post Media Lab at Leuphana University in Germany, a New Directions Scholar at the USC Center for Feminist Research and a MacArthur Foundation HASTAC Scholar.
 She holds an MFA from University of California, San Diego, an MA in Communication from the European Graduate School and a BS in Computer Science from Florida International University.
 She blogs at michacardenas.org and tweets at @michacardenas

 In Trans Desire, Cárdenas offers us nothing less than a practical theory of desire that creates livable, affirmative worlds that resist the violence of capitalism and heteronormativity.

 In this daring and poetic study [The Transreal], Micha Cárdenas guides us through the world of the transexual, the transgenerational, the transpolitical, the transborder.
 The transreal is both a multilayered space and an existential condition.
 Brilliant.

 - Diana Taylor, University Professor, Performance Studies and Spanish, New York University Founding Director, Hemispheric Institute of Performance and Politics